Rojava–Islamist conflict: May kidnappings

-On 29 May, it was reported that the Islamic State killed dozens of civilians in raids on several villages in the Ras al-Ayn region of Al-Hasakah province, with the retrieval of at least 15 bodies, including seven children.
+On 29 May, it was reported that IS killed dozens of civilians in raids on several villages in the Ras al-Ayn region of Al-Hasakah province, with the retrieval of at least 15 bodies, including seven children.

-On 30 May, ISIL kidnapped 193 Kurdish civilians between the ages of 17 and 70 from the village of Qabasin near al-Bab.
+On 30 May, IS kidnapped 193 Kurdish civilians between the ages of 17 and 70 from the village of Qabasin near al-Bab.
 On the same day, they seized up to 186 Kurdish students who had been traveling from the Kobani region to Aleppo to complete exams.
 The teenagers were reportedly sent to religious schools in Minjeb where they were subjected to Salafist indoctrination.

 July Kobanî offensive

-On 4 July, using weapons captured in Iraq, the Islamic State seized the villages of Zor Maghar, Al-Zyara, and Bayadiyah, near the city of Kobanî, after three days of fighting with YPG forces.
+On 4 July, using weapons captured in Iraq, IS seized the villages of Zor Maghar, Al-Zyara, and Bayadiyah, near the city of Kobanî, after three days of fighting with YPG forces.

-On 9 July, ISIL advanced towards Kobanî from the east, forcing the YPG to withdraw from the villages of Abdi, Kwi, Kendal, Kri and Sor.
+On 9 July, IS advanced towards Kobanî from the east, forcing the YPG to withdraw from the villages of Abdi, Kwi, Kendal, Kri and Sor.
 The clashes led to the deaths of 18 Kurdish fighters.

 On 14 July, the PYD issued a regional call to arms for all Kurds to assist in defending Kobanî.
 Kurdish militants from the PKK crossed from Turkey to reinforce YPG defensive positions.
-By this time, at least 10 villages had fallen to the Islamic State, who had begun to lob mortars at Kobanî.
+By this time, at least 10 villages had fallen to IS, who had begun to lob mortars at Kobanî.
 At least two PKK fighters were killed while defending the canton.

-By the end of July, according to the PYD, the ISIL offensive against Kobanî had been repelled, with 685 ISIL fighters being killed.
+By the end of July, according to the PYD, IS offensive against Kobanî had been repelled, with 685 IS fighters being killed.

 September Kobanî offensive

-On 17 September, following the capture of a strategic bridge over the Euphrates, the Islamic State launched a large offensive using tanks, rockets and artillery in the direction of Kobanî, and within 24 hours captured 21 Kurdish villages.
-The advance left Kobanî encircled by ISIL forces.
+On 17 September, following the capture of a strategic bridge over the Euphrates, IS launched a large offensive using tanks, rockets and artillery in the direction of Kobanî, and within 24 hours captured 21 Kurdish villages.
+The advance left Kobanî encircled by IS forces.

-On 19 September, ISIL captured 39 more villages, bringing their forces within 20 kilometers of Kobanî.
-Forty-five thousand refugees crossed into Turkey, fearing the region would become part of the Islamic State, while a number of refugees were stopped at the border and ordered to return to Kobanî by Turkish authorities.
+On 19 September, IS captured 39 more villages, bringing their forces within 20 kilometers of Kobanî.
+Forty-five thousand refugees crossed into Turkey, fearing the region would become part of IS, while a number of refugees were stopped at the border and ordered to return to Kobanî by Turkish authorities.

-By 21 September, ISIL captured 64 villages as their forces came within 10 kilometers of the city, and continued to advance with fighting concentrated on the southern and eastern suburbs of Kobanî, 13 kilometers from the town.
+By 21 September, IS captured 64 villages as their forces came within 10 kilometers of the city, and continued to advance with fighting concentrated on the southern and eastern suburbs of Kobanî, 13 kilometers from the town.

-On 28 September, after violent clashes with the Kurdish forces of the YPG, ISIL militants captured the villages of Kenana, Qadaa, and Hamadaneh in the Tel Kocher (Yarubiyah) countryside.
+On 28 September, after violent clashes with the Kurdish forces of the YPG, IS militants captured the villages of Kenana, Qadaa, and Hamadaneh in the Tel Kocher (Yarubiyah) countryside.